Roman Tradition of the Funerary Epitaph

 Giancarlo was a son of Lima, Peru, where he was born and for that reason had great devotion to St. Rose of Lima.
 His father was Italian and his mother was Peruvian.
 Growing up in Toronto, Canada, he was exposed to the Traditional Roman Rite at the Oratory.
 God therefore brought him to the Traditional Mass movement in his youth.
 Divine Providence carried him to Rome in 2005 for graduate studies in his early twenties.
 He studied Latin at the Pontifical Salesian University, known as the Salesiana.
 There he had a distinguished academic career and excelled in the Faculty of Lettere Cristiane e Classiche (Christian and Classical Literature).
 His final degree was a licentiate in Ecclesiastical Latin.

 Further, Giancarlo was a brilliant professor of Latin and Greek at the Pontifical University of St. Thomas Aquinas.
 He also enjoyed volunteer teaching catechism in the parish as well as helping out with an informal homeschool co-op in Rome, a mentoring endeavor which he greatly valued.
 Giancarlo was a liturgy enthusiast who was a great devotee of the Roman Liturgy and her venerable tradition of sacred music.
-He was a prince among men, a gifted linguist, a distinguished Latinist, a student of history, an art historian, a cultural critic, a star volunteer, a classicist, and altar server.
+He was a prince among men, a gifted linguist, a distinguished linguist, a student of history, an art historian, a cultural critic, a star volunteer, a classicist, and altar server.
 He was a loyal son of the Church.

 He understood well that every parish possesses its own line of orientation.
 He was well aware of the importance of FSSP in Urbe, the Fraternity of St. Peter's apostolate in Rome -- with Latin as its sole linguistic bond.
 He felt a clear obligation to devote the better part of nearly twenty years of his life to volunteer there with great diligence at the invitation of the pastors.
 He knew the whole world was watching the liturgy at this parish and the standard must be set very high.

 Lastly, throughout Church history there have been many like him - yesterday, in years past, laymen who would devote themselves to the service of the altar and the doing of works of charity in a parish setting.
-His duties ranged from maintaining order in the sacristy, cleaning the church, locking and unlocking the doors, changing vigil lights, decorating the sanctuary, teaching catechism, laundering altar linens, organizing storage areas, cleaning up clutter, and doing so much more.
+His duties ranged from maintaining order in the sacristy, cleaning the church, locking and unlocking the doors, changing vigil lights, decorating the sanctuary, teaching altar servers, laundering altar linens, organizing storage areas, cleaning up clutter, and doing so much more.

 May he rest in peace.
-He fell asleep in the Lord at age 43 due to a genetic illness that affected his liver.
+Giancarlo fell asleep in the Lord at age 43 due to a genetic illness that affected his liver.
 He is entombed north of Rome at Prima Porta (the Cimitero Flaminio), near his alma mater, the Pontificia Studiorum Universitas Salesiana.
 May his memory be eternal.
 Dilexit Ecclesiam.

 -------